Codepact/dictionary/au-notification.md

 ### Where to put a notification statement?

 Notification statements may appear:
-- as a popup when people navigate to the entity's website or app; and/or
+- as a popup when people navigate to a website or app; and/or
 - at the end of online forms where individuals enter personal information like names, email addresses, and payment information.

 ### What should a notification statement look like?